EricThomson/practical_python/readme.md

 Files, virtual environments, and an introduction to the data science stack (with a focus on numpy, pandas, and matplotlib).
 We will do some number crunching and data visualization this week.

 ### Week 4: Deep lab cut project
 Using Python IRL.
 This week you will do a deep dive into a project that approaches the messiness of real life.
 It will be a lot of work, and your computer will work pretty hard too (many hours to train the model).
-You will get to see deep learning in action and learn to use an extremely useful package.
+You will see deep learning in action, and get hands-on skills with an extremely useful package.

 ### To do
 - for week1 class fix it to use two cameras: one for zoom, one to extract and do facial recog.